A. Life in the Spirit contrasted with life in the flesh.

 i.
 Romans 8 begins with no condemnation; it ends with no separation, and in between there is no defeat.

 c.
-Who do not walk according to the flesh, but according to the Spirit: These words are not found in the earliest ancient manuscripts of the Book of Romans and they do not agree with the flow of Paul’s context here.
-There were probably added by a copyist who either made a mistake or thought he could “help” Paul by bringing in these words from Romans 8:4.
+Who do not walk according to the flesh, but according to the Spirit: These words are not found in the earliest ancient manuscripts of the Book of Romans and they do not agree with the flow of Paul's context here.
+They were probably added by a copyist who either made a mistake or thought he could "help" Paul by adding these words from Romans 8:4.

 ii.
 "The most learned men assure us that it is no part of the original text.
 I cannot just now go into the reasons for this conclusion, but they are very good and solid.
 The oldest copies are without it, the versions do not sustain it, and the fathers who quoted abundance of Scripture do not quote this sentence."
 (Spurgeon)

 d.
-We receive this glorious declaration from God’s court: “no condemnation.”
-We don’t receive it because we don’t deserve condemnation; we certainly do deserve condemnation.
-We receive it because Jesus bore the condemnation we deserved, and our identity is now found in Him.
+No condemnation: We receive this glorious declaration from God's court.
+We receive it though we certainly deserve condemnation.
+We receive this standing because Jesus bore the condemnation we deserved and our identity is now in Him.
 As He is condemned no more, neither are we.